Joslyn Art Museum

 Features

 The addition includes 16,700 square feet of new exhibition spaces, in which many portions of the MEP systems are custom and site-specific to minimize the visual impact of systems on the architecture.
-HVAC diffusers were custom-built for ceilings that have compound slopes in multiple directions.
-Enclosures designed specifically for The Joslyn hide thermostats and humidity sensors from view in the galleries.
-Mud-in exit signs, receptacles, and security cameras minimize the visual impact of electronic devices.
+H C diffusers were custom-built for ceilings with compound slopes in multiple directions.
+Enclosures explicitly designed for The Joslyn hide thermostats and humidity sensors from view in the galleries.
+M -in exit signs, receptacles, and security cameras minimize the visual impact of electronic devices.
 This leads to less visual clutter, allowing patrons to appreciate the architecture and art without being distracted by building systems.
-These features provide the galleries with temperature and humidity control to preserve the displayed works.
+These features provide the galleries with temperature and humidity control to preserve the displayed artworks.
 Additionally, each new gallery is complimented with LED lighting and diffused natural light filtered in from skylights, creating a warm and bright atmosphere.

 The pavilion's first floor houses a new museum gift shop and a multi-purpose community room designed with a hidden display and warm diffused lighting.
 The floor-to-ceiling windows surrounding the pavilion enhance the natural light in the atrium, opening the museum to passersby and visitors who can enjoy the nearly 3 acres of redesigned gardens and public gathering spaces on the grounds.